axano/HackersUniversity/README.md

 3.Share the knowledge, you probably recieved it also for free.

 4.Search for a mentor, if you think you have enough knowledge though search for a mentee.

+5.It doens't matter on which side you are, as long as the struggle goes on, there will be a need for evolution.